AriFordsham/GHCWiki/trac-permissions.md

 Trac uses a simple, case sensitive, permission system to control what users can and can't access.

-Permission privileges are managed using the [trac-admin](trac-admin) tool or (new in version 0.11) the *General / Permissions* panel in the *Admin* tab of the web interface.
+Permission privileges are managed using the [trac-admin](trac-admin) tool or the *General / Permissions* panel in the *Admin* tab of the web interface.

 In addition to the default permission policy described in this page, it is possible to activate additional permission policies by enabling plugins and listing them in the `[trac] permission_policies` configuration entry in the [TracIni](trac-ini).
 See [TracFineGrainedPermissions](trac-fine-grained-permissions) for more details.